arncelik/Basic-Speech-Recognition-CNN/README.md

 # Basic-Speech-Recognition-CNN

-One of the Kaggle competitions: [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data)
+Includes notes and notebooks for one of the Kaggle competition: [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data)